 In terms of privacy, Icedrive is a zero-knowledge provider, meaning you and you alone can see your data.
 In addition, the company offers the unusual opportunity to view and download all the personal data they have recorded about you, which puts them pretty much at the forefront of transparency in the industry.

-Icedrive is also the fastest cloud provider in terms of syncing speed, and it offers 10GB of free space with absolutely no extra effort necessary (other than creating an account).
+Icedrive is also the fastest cloud provider in terms of syncing speed, and it offers 10GB of complimentary space with absolutely no extra effort necessary (other than creating an account).

 Icedrive also offers lifetime plans, which gives you the opportunity to make one easy payment and have access to cloud storage forever – no more worrying about renewing your subscription necessary.
-Prices for a lifetime plan are very reasonable, ranging from $99 for 150GB to $599 for 5TB.
+Prices for a lifetime plan are very reasonable, ranging from $99 for 150GB to $999 for 10TB.